Stayl045/dsgn270-a1/README.md

-# DSGN - Agile UX Breakdown
+# DSGN - Janus Academy's Agile UX Breakdown
+Janus Academy is an alternative school that specializes in assisting families with special needs children transition into adulthood in a successful way.

 **User Story 1**
   - Who